section-engineering-education/engineering-education/articles/android-application-in-app-update-using-android-studio/index.md

 - `INSTALLED` - `installStatus()` sets the action when the newly available update has been installed.

 To trigger the update flow, we first check the `updateAvailability()` to determine if there is an update available.
 The returned value should be `UPDATE_AVAILABLE` if the developer has pushed new features.
 - Validate whether the update type is allowed with the function `isUpdateTypeAllowed()`.
 - Pass `AppUpdateType`, which can be `IMMEDIATE` or `FLEXIBLE`.

-Since we have determined whether an update is available or not (the state of the available update), and if the update type is allowed, `appUpdateManager` will return the update status from the `AppUpdateInfo` values, and trigger the update flow with `startUpdateFlowForResult`.
+We have determined whether an update is available or not (the state of the available update).
+If the update type is allowed, `appUpdateManager` will return the update status from the `AppUpdateInfo` values and trigger the update flow with `startUpdateFlowForResult`.

 We pass the following parameters to `startUpdateFlowForResult` to start the update flow UI.

-- The `appUpdateInfo` that we previously fetched from the play store.
+- The `appUpdateInfo` that we previously fetched from the Google Play store.
 - The updated flow that we want to trigger.
 Previously passed to `isUpdateTypeAllowed` as `AppUpdateType` that can be `IMMEDIATE` or `FLEXIBLE`.
 - The execution context in the current activity.
 - A request code to catch `Onactivity` results such as: